IT Career Skills Series: Network Engineer

 The network infrastructure refers to all the communication paths and services between users, processes, applications, services, external networks and the internet.
 An organization’s network impacts every aspect of the business.
 It is the role of the network engineer to ensure the network is up, running and optimized for peak performance at all times.

-8 Essential Skills for Networking Engineer
+8 Essential Skills of a Network Engineer

 Network Knowledge